zalberico/zalberico.github.io/_posts/2020-07-14-the-serfs-of-facebook.markdown

 "The herald of the Earl reminds you that the local baker has delicious bread on sale now!"

 "Are you interested in Triplebyte?
-It could change your life!"
+You could become a knight and change your life!"

 "Our mighty king reminds you he is the greatest king we've ever had!"